skimberk/thinkpad-improvements/README.md

 When scrolling there would be little lines of lag across the screen.
 This was especially noticeable when I was scrolling through text in Firefox.
 I followed the instructions here which solved the issue: https://askubuntu.com/a/1111020

+## Firefox kinetic scrolling

+One of my biggest issues with `libinput` is the lack of kinetic scrolling.
+It seems it can be supported by individual applications, though, and can be enabled in firefox by using the `MOZ_USE_XINPUT2=1` env variable.

+You can configure scroll speed in `about:config` by changing the `mousewheel.default.delta_multiplier_` variables.
+Make sure `apz.gtk.kinetic_scroll.enabled` is `true`.

 ## Touchpad kinda wonky

 **At first (with `libinput`):** The touchpad just didn't work that well.
 It wouldn't right click when I physically pressed the touchpad with two fingers and scrolling was a little janky.
 It would also right click sometimes when I was trying to select text (and therefore was clicking with two fingers on the touchpad).